-Here’s another quick and easy brownie recipe.
-What I like about this one, besides how easy it is, is that it makes sturdy, semi-fudgy, brownies which you can wrap individually.
-Another bonus is that it doesn’t use a million types of chocolate.
-It’s pretty straightforward with 5 oz unsweetened.
-This is nice when you are looking to showcase a particular brand of chocolate or if you just have a lot of unsweetened lying around.
+Here's a quick and easy recipe I call Giant Brownies.
+Creative name, eh?
+But I named them that because the recipe works really well if you want your brownies large.
+Giant Brownies are sturdy, semi-fudgy, brownies which you can wrap individually.
+Another bonus is the recipe doesn't call for a million types of chocolate.
+It's pretty straightforward with 5 oz unsweetened.
+This is nice when you are looking to showcase a particular brand of chocolate or if you just have a lot of unsweetened around.

-- 5 oz unsweetened baking chocolate cut into pieces
+- 5 oz unsweetened baking chocolate, chopped (140 grams)

 - 2 teaspoons vanilla